appcues/appcues-android-sdk/docs/AppcuesCustomComponentConfiguring.md

 > When working with compose its possible to inflate an AndroidComposeView and compose your view from there.

-### Registering an AppcuesCustomViewComponentView with the Appcues SDK
+### Registering an AppcuesCustomComponentView with the Appcues SDK

 Registering a custom view is made statically through the call of `Appcues.registerCustomComponent(identifier, customView)`, make sure the identifier is an unique string when registering multiple custom components